DIFFERENTIATING THE CURRICULUM

 · Where specific needs are apparent, the school has a range of assessments which can be used to explore a child’s strengths and difficulties in more depth, for example DEST and various standardised assessments, such as Dyslexia and Dyscalculia.

 · The Headteacher and SENCO report regularly to the Governing Body.
-We have a governor who is responsible for SEN, who meets regularly with the SENCO and attends briefing sessions They also report back to the Governing Body.
+We have two governors who are responsible for SEND, who meet regularly with the SENCO and attend briefing sessions.
+They also report back to the Governing Board.